jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-III-09.md

 #### Section III.
 "Of Ratios and Proportions."
 Chapter 9.
 "Observations on the Rules Proportion and their Utility."

-477. This theory is so useful in the common occurrences of life, that scarcely any person can do without it.
-There is always a proportion between ])rices and commodities ; and when difl'erent kinds of money are the subject of exchange, the whole consists in determining their mutual relations.
+477 This theory is so useful in the common occurrences of life, that scarcely any person can do without it.
+There is always a proportion between prices and commodities; and when different kinds of money are the subject of exchange, the whole consists in determining their mutual relations.
-The examples furnished by these reflections will be very proper for illustrating the principles of proportion, and shewing their utility by the application of them.
+The examples furnished by these reflections will be very proper for illustrating the principles of proportion, and showing their utility by the application of them.

-478. If we wished to know, for example, the relation between two kinds of money; suppose a *Louis d'or* and a *ducat*: we must first know the value of those pieces when compared with others of the same kind.
+478 If we wished to know, for example, the relation between two kinds of money; suppose a *Louis d'or* and a *ducat*: we must first know the value of those pieces when compared with others of the same kind.
 Thus, a Louis d'or being,